BitDevsNYC/BitDevsNYC.github.io/_posts/2022-11-30-socratic-seminar-118.md

 ## Announcements
 Please join us for our next Socratic Seminar.
 We have two exciting announcements this month!
 Now that Andre and Zebedee have left for BitDevs LA, we have a new moderator, Matthew Zipkin, as well as a new pizza sponsor, [Wolf NYC](https://wolfnyc.com/).
-We'll also be meeting at the Chaincode Labs this month as opposed to the DuMonth building.
+We'll also be meeting at the Chaincode Labs office this month as opposed to the DuMonth building.
 Please make sure you are RSVP'd, an identifier (but not a full name) is required for entry.

 As always, a special thank you to our other sponsors [CardCoins](https://cardcoins.co) and [Chaincode Labs](https://chaincode.com) for refreshments and event space.